-- An early pregnancy scan will be arranged for approximately 3 weeks later (around 7-8 weeks of pregnancy). - You can cease your progesterone support unless you have been specifically advised otherwise. - Remember to continue your pregnancy-friendly lifestyle and continue to take folic acid and vitamin D. - We will ask you to inform us which maternity hospital and obstetrician you plan to attend for your pregnancy care.
-A letter will be sent from your doctor at Merrion Fertility Clinic to your GP and to your obstetrician in the hospital you choose.
+- An early pregnancy scan will be arranged for approximately 3 weeks later (around 7-8 weeks of pregnancy). - You can cease your progesterone support unless you have been specifically advised otherwise. - Remember to continue your pregnancy-friendly lifestyle and continue to take folic acid and vitamin D. - You will be discharged back to the fertility hub which referred you.